Ukraine conflict: Why Biden won't send troops to Ukraine

 - Published

-President Joe Biden has spent enormous diplomatic capitol on countering Russian aggression toward Ukraine.
+President Joe Biden has spent enormous diplomatic capital on countering Russian aggression toward Ukraine.

 His administration relentlessly broadcast doomsday warnings about an impending invasion - which proved to be correct - and declared that no less than the international order was at stake.

 But Mr Biden has also made clear that the Americans are not willing to fight, even though the Russians clearly are.
-Furthermore, he's ruled out sending forces into Ukraine even to rescue US citizens, should it come to that.
+Furthermore, he's ruled out sending forces into Ukraine to rescue US citizens, should it come to that.
 And he's actually pulled out troops who were serving in the country as military advisers and monitors.

 Why has he drawn this red line in the most consequential foreign policy crisis of his presidency?